JLO64/JLO64.github.io/_posts/2023-05-01-fake-mcdonalds-screenshots.md

   - python
   - openai
   - aws
-description: I used to have a dumb problem involving the McDonald's app, so I made a way to fake screenshots of it.
-I describe how I did this with AWS Lambda, OpenAI APIs, and PIL.
+description: Here's how, with a bit of AWS Lambda and ChatGPT, I managed to solve a first world problem with McDonalds app.
+Yay, I guess?
 ---

 <picture>